Skip to content Skip to footer navigation

 • 'personal information' to gauge how your information is defined and collected

-• 'share with' used in conjunction with terms like 'affiliates', 'partners', 'related bodies', 'third parties', which means your data is likely going to other organisations
+• 'share with' used in conjunction with terms like 'affiliates', 'partners', 'related bodies' and 'third parties', which means your data is likely going to other organisations

 • 'process', 'collect', 'store' and 'transfer' indicate how your data is handled

-• 'offshore' or 'overseas' to tell you if your data is shared or stored externally
+• 'offshore' or 'overseas' should tell you if your data is shared or stored externally

-When aiming to understand how an organisation uses your personal details, see if you can find the answer to these questions:
+When aiming to understand how an organisation uses your personal details, see if you can find the answers to these questions:

 • How are they using this personal information and are they sharing it with anyone else?